 Choose between 24 or 48-hour passes and discover this impressive destination at your own pace.

 Located on the banks of the Red River, explore well-preserved colonial buildings, ancient pagodas, and unique museums within the city centre.
 Take in the beautiful French flair and traditional Vietnamese touch in its Gothic churches, opera houses, and French colonial buildings.

 Highlights of the tour include Ly Thai Flower Garden, the Hanoi Cathedral, Hanoi Old Quarter, Hoan Kiem Lake, and Opera House, to name just a few.
 Hop off at any of the 13 stops of this 80-minute tour to see this vibrant city in all its glory.

 Saturday Day 1 of Your Hanoi Itinerary – Best Things To Do In Hanoi

 You can now download our itinerary article onto an App and take the article with all our tips with you offline as you wander Hanoi.
 Just like having your own tour guide with you.
 Click the banner below to find out what to see in Hanoi.

 Check out our video on A Weekend Hanoi Itinerary:

 Early Morning Visit to Hoan Kiem Lake (Lake of the Returned Sword)

-At 7.00 am you can cross the Rising Sun Bridge (aka Huc Bridge) to Jade Island that houses Ngoc Son Temple.
+At 7.00 am you can cross the Rising Sun Bridge (aka Huc Bridge) to Jade Island which houses Ngoc Son Temple.
 It is peaceful at this time of the morning.
-During the day and up to the closing time at 5.00pm in the evening the Bridge and the Temple can be very busy.
+During the day and up to the closing time at 5.00 pm in the evening, the Bridge and the Temple can be very busy.
 Ngoc Son Temple was built in the 18th century in commemoration of Tran Hung Dao, a 13th-century military leader, who fought in the battle against the Yuan Dynasty.

 Vietnamese Legend of the Lake